Beliefs and practices of the Church of Jesus Christ of Latter-day Saints: Revelation

-Family and gender
+Family, gender, and sexuality

 Family

 The LDS Church has been characterized by its members as a family-centered religion.
 The church teaches that every being that lived upon the earth initially had a spirit body and that all were born to Heavenly Parents in a pre-mortal existence.
 The church teaches that on earth, families may be "sealed"—meaning that they are eternally bound as husband–wife, parents–child—and that these bonds will continue after death.
 Sealings can also include deceased ancestors, providing much of the church's rationale for its extensive family history activities.
 Members tend more often to be married, and have families with more children, than members of other Christian traditions.

 Exaltation and marriage

-In consequence of the atonement of Jesus Christ, a son or daughter of God the Father may overcome physical and spiritual death and return to live with God forever.
-Those individuals who receive this—which is described as the "greatest gift of God"—are said to enter into a state of "exaltation" after they are resurrected.
-Exaltation is also called "salvation" or "eternal life".

-Exaltation is "the kind of life God lives".
-In other words, exalted beings will live in great glory, be perfect, and possess all knowledge and wisdom.
-Exalted beings will live forever with God the Father and Jesus Christ, will become gods and goddesses, will live with their righteous earthly family members, and will receive the fulness of joy enjoyed by God and Christ.
+Exaltation is a belief in Mormonism that after death some people will reach the highest level of salvation in the celestial kingdom and eternally live in God's presence, continue as families, become gods, create worlds, and make spirit children over whom they will govern.
+In the LDS Church, top leaders have taught God wants exaltation for all humankind and that humans are "gods in embryo".
+A verse in the LDS Church's canonized scripture states that those who are exalted will become gods, and a 1925 statement from the church's highest governing body said that "All men and women are in the similitude of the universal Father and Mother ... [and are] capable, by experience through ages and aeons, of evolving into a God."

 One of the key qualifications for exaltation is being united in a celestial marriage to an opposite-sex partner.
 Such a union can be created during mortality, or it can be created after death by proxy marriages; all such sealings, for the living or for the dead, are performed in temples.

-Humans who fall short of exaltation still receive an immortal physical body.
-Most will be awarded one of three kingdoms of glory, whether it be the celestial, terrestrial, or telestial kingdoms.
-Those who are exalted are said to inhabit the "highest degree" of the celestial kingdom.
-Satan, his spirit followers, and a select number of people who lived on the earth will receive no glory and will be called the sons of perdition.